happyplan/happyplan/README.md

 Using `watch` will allow you to test & dev your posts with livereload included (it needs a [livereload browser extension](http://go.livereload.com/extensions))

-    $ happy dev
+    $ happyplan dev

 #### Server

-When you start `happy dev`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)
+When you start `happyplan dev`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)

 ## Build

 To build the website

-    $ happy dist
+    $ happyplan dist

 ## Publish on gh-pages (github)

 If you want to publish your build on the gh-pages:

-    $ happy publish
+    $ happyplan publish

 This script builds the website (happy dist) & commit + push on gh-pages branch.